-Much of our attendance policy is designed to satisfy DfE regulations but as always, if you feel an approach is unfair or unreasonable, then you can write to the Headteacher and/or our Trustees asking for a review.
+Much of our attendance policy is designed to satisfy DfE regulations but as always, if you feel an approach is unfair or unreasonable, then you can write to the Headteacher and/or our governors asking for a review.
 However, whilst any such policy is in place, the school will operate as stated.

 Good punctuality at school is essential for students to achieve their full educational potential.
 It is also vital for students to form good habits for later life.
 Punctuality records form part of references passed onto employers or higher educational institutes.